marinzelenika/aspose-policies/content/policies/taxes/_index.md

 &nbsp;
 If you’re not certain if your orders should be sales tax exempt, then click the "exemption info" link beside your state for more information.

-If your purchases are sales tax exempt, then please [contact us](https://about.conholdate.com/contact/) with your exemption documentation and quote number to avoid being charged US sales tax on current and/or future orders.
-When possible, Conholdate recommends providing blanket certificates, to cover all orders, that remain in place until revoked in writing or by a tax authority.
+If your purchases are sales tax exempt, then please [contact us](https://about.aspose.com/contact/) with your exemption documentation and quote number to avoid being charged US sales tax on current and/or future orders.
+When possible, Aspose recommends providing blanket certificates, to cover all orders, that remain in place until revoked in writing or by a tax authority.

 &nbsp;
 &nbsp;
 ##### **United States Customers: W-9 form or W-8BEN form**
 American government agencies and educational organizations request us to fill the [W-9 Form](https://www.irs.gov/pub/irs-pdf/fw9.pdf) or [W-8BEN Form](https://www.irs.gov/pub/irs-pdf/fw8ben.pdf).
-Since [Conholdate](https://websites.conholdate.com/conholdate/com/) is a division of Aspose Pty Ltd which is an Australian company, we do not have Taxpayer Identification Number (TIN) or Employer Identification Number (EIN).
-Instead Conholdate can supply a [W-8BEN-E form](https://www.irs.gov/forms-pubs/about-form-w-8-ben-e) which is used in place of the W-9 form for foreign entities.
-To request our W-8BEN-E form please [contact our sales staff](https://about.conholdate.com/contact/).
+Since [Aspose](https://websites.aspose.com/aspose/com/) is a division of Aspose Pty Ltd which is an Australian company, we do not have Taxpayer Identification Number (TIN) or Employer Identification Number (EIN).
+Instead Aspose can supply a [W-8BEN-E form](https://www.irs.gov/forms-pubs/about-form-w-8-ben-e) which is used in place of the W-9 form for foreign entities.
+To request our W-8BEN-E form please [contact our sales staff](https://about.aspose.com/contact/).

 &nbsp;
 ##### **All Customers: Tax Withholding**
 We do not participate in any withholding tax schemes.
-Section 4.4 of the [EULA](https://about.conholdate.com/legal/eula/) which states we require payment for our products "net of tax" which means payment must be made in full without any taxes deducted.
-If you were told that you need to withhold tax when you buy products from Conholdate, please make sure to [contact our sales staff](https://about.conholdate.com/contact/) to discuss before you do that.
+Section 4.4 of the [EULA](https://about.aspose.com/legal/eula/) which states we require payment for our products "net of tax" which means payment must be made in full without any taxes deducted.
+If you were told that you need to withhold tax when you buy products from Aspose, please make sure to [contact our sales staff](https://about.aspose.com/contact/) to discuss before you do that.

 {{< questions-start >}}
 ##### **Questions?**
-If you have any questions or problems, please feel free to [contact our sales support](https://about.conholdate.com/contact/) who will be glad to assist.
+If you have any questions or problems, please feel free to [contact our sales support](https://about.aspose.com/contact/) who will be glad to assist.
 {{< questions-end >}}
 {{< end-content >}}